bwhmather/python-validation/README.rst

 .. begin-docs

-A simple python library containing functions that check python values.
+A simple Python library containing functions that check Python values.
 It is intended to make it easy to verify commonly expected pre-conditions on arguments to functions.